-1. Any person may apply, in accordance with Regulation 4 below, to become a candidate for the standing of degree of Master of Surgery who either (a) holds a primary degree of the University, either a medical degree giving entitlement to provisional or full registration with the General Medical Council, or a degree recognised by that Council for the purpose of full registration, or a medical degree approved by the M.Chir.
-Committee for the purpose of candidature.
+1. Any person may apply, in accordance with Regulation 4 below, to become a candidate for the standing of degree of Master of Surgery who either (a) holds a primary degree of the University, a medical degree giving entitlement to provisional or full registration with the General either Medical Council, a degree recognised by that Council for the purpose of full registration, or a medical degree approved by the M.Chir.
+Committee for the purpose of candidature. or

-- or (b) has been admitted (i) to some office in the University or to a Headship or a Fellowship of a College, and (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation, - or (c) holds a medical appointment approved from time to time by the Faculty Board of Clinical Medicine for the purpose, either to the degrees of Bachelor of Medicine and Bachelor of Surgery, or to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, or to a medical degree of another university as defined above.
+(b) has been admitted (i) to some office in the University or to a Headship or a Fellowship of a College, and (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation, to the degrees of Bachelor of Medicine and Bachelor of Surgery, to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the or conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, to a medical degree of another university as defined above. or